rossbrandon/rossbrandon.dev/content/posts/building-new-portfolio-site.md

 Things I want to add:

-- Blog post search and organization by series and tags
 - Blog post table of contents
 - Project demo section to show off a few things I have built over the years.